Some Gifts In Life Are Wrapped In Very Strange Packages

 Lori La Bey’s mother, Dorothy was a constant in her life.
 She taught her many wonderful life lessons throughout her life.
 Her mother was a stay-at-home mom when her children were young.
-She was active in her community; Church, School, Girl Scouts, Boy Scouts and more.
+She was active in her community; Church, School, Girl Scouts, Boy Scouts, and more.
 Dorothy was an active hockey mom and loved her various circles of friends.
 She took great pride in being a community partner.
-She lived a life feeling purposeful, caring for her family and others.
-Holidays, birthdays, and vacations where always made special.
+She lived a life feeling purposeful, and caring for her family and others.
+Holidays, birthdays, and vacations were always made special.

 The Mother Behind The Movement

 Lori remembers her home being the hangout house.
 Everyone was welcome and always felt safe and cared for no matter what their age.
-As an adult, several friends told her how much they appreciated both her parents, some wishing they would have been their own parents.
-Funny, back in those days’ families kept their lives private and as a child herself, Lori didn’t realize other homes were having issues.
+As an adult, several friends told her how much they appreciated both her parents, some wishing they would have been their parents.
+Funny, back in those days’ families kept their lives private, and as a child herself, Lori didn’t realize other homes were having issues.
 She knew she was lucky to have a stable home environment.
 As she grew up, she appreciated more and more the openness and compassion her mother had for others.
-Her listening ear, warm hug, and the feeling of safety and protection she gave freely, was incredible.
+Her listening ear, a warm hug, and the feeling of safety and protection she gave freely was incredible.

 A fighter for the underdog was another aspect of Lori’s mother she didn’t truly understand until she was older.
 The power and importance of her mother’s compassion became more and more evident.
 She stood strong with her beliefs, like valuing helping others in need to learn that one receives more back when assisting others.